Reading Is Not a Spectator Sport by Steve Loe

 The phrase “eating without digesting” came from a classroom experience several years ago while I was teaching language arts to juniors in high school.
-I explained to the class—during a very unsuccessful discussion of a novel we had just read—that reading without discussion or reflection is like eating without digesting.
-I will never forget the response of one of the students, “Well, I guess I’m a reading bulimic then.”
+I explained to the class—during an unsuccessful discussion of a novel we had just read—that reading without discussion or reflection is like eating without digesting.
+I will never forget the response of one of the students: “Well, I guess I’m a reading bulimic, then.”

 Although I did not appreciate the student making light of a serious illness, he was right.
-He understood that he only decoded the words in the novel.
+He understood that he was only decoding the words in the novel.
 No true comprehension.
 No reflection.
 No digestion.

-In Dr. Kenneth A. Lane’s blog, posted September 2014, Learning to read: why is it difficult for some otherwise gifted children?, states an important fact: “First, we have to realize that reading is the most difficult neurology process we will have to learn.”
+Optometrist Dr. Kenneth A. Lane, creator of the LARS vision therapy program, has noted an important fact: “First, we have to realize that reading is the most difficult neurology process that humans must learn.”

 Teaching reading is an arduous task.
 I was fortunate to be a part of the Comanche Elementary School staff for three years.
 This staff knew how to coach students to be good readers.
 Before Comanche, all of my years in education were at the secondary level.
-In my language arts classroom, I did not teach reading.
-I taught literature.
-I assumed students knew how to read the literature we tackled, and for some students, that assumption was true.
-But for others it was not.
-Comanche had a dedicated and knowledgeable reading department and classroom teachers who understood that building good readers was a process.
-Data-driven, the staff assessed each student’s reading level, using information on each student’s area of need (i.e. was it a decoding issue or fluency issue, etc.).
-Then the staff prescribed, implemented, and monitored specific interventions to help that student with his or her area of need.
-This worked extremely well.
-One year a particular grade level began in August with 56% of students tested as intensive readers (significantly below grade level).
-By May only 1% of students remained in that category.
+In my language arts classrooms, I did not teach reading; I taught literature.
+I assumed that students knew how to read the literature we tackled, and for some students, that assumption was true.
+But for others, it was not.
+Comanche had a dedicated and knowledgeable reading department, as well as classroom teachers who understood that building good readers was a process.
+Data-driven, the staff assessed each student’s reading level using information on that student’s area of need (i.e., whether the student had a decoding issue or a fluency issue, etc.).
+Then the staff prescribed, implemented, and monitored specific interventions to help the student with his or her area of need.
+That worked extremely well.
+One year, the students at a particular grade level began in August with 56% of students testing as intensive readers (significantly below grade level).
+By May, only 1% of students remained in that category.

 Reading is not a spectator sport.
 Students must be actively engaged in this activity.
-High school teachers need to understand that teaching and coaching the fundamentals on a daily basis—like a coach does in daily basketball practices—is crucial to better game-day results—no matter the form these “game-day” performances appear.
-Literacy skills will improve the five-paragraph essay based on a response to literature, a timed essay response in social studies, a final research report over a science lab, or a calculus chapter test filled with word problems.
+High school teachers need to understand that teaching and coaching the fundamentals on a daily basis—like a coach does in daily basketball practices—is crucial to better game-day results, no matter the form in which these “game-day” performances appear.
+And, not insignificantly, literacy skills will improve essay responses to literature, a timed essay response in social studies, a final research report over a science lab, and a calculus chapter test filled with word problems.